openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/cpu-device.rst

 Supported Features
 ###########################################################

-Multi-device Execution
+Automatic Device Selection
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 If a system includes OpenVINO-supported devices other than the CPU (e.g. an integrated GPU), then any supported model can be executed on all the devices simultaneously.
-This can be achieved by specifying ``MULTI:CPU,GPU.0`` as a target device in case of simultaneous usage of CPU and GPU.
+This can be achieved by specifying ``AUTO:CPU,GPU.0`` as a target device, and adding the ``CUMULATIVE_THROUGHPUT`` parameter.

 .. tab-set::